Skip to main content

 What Could Be Better

-• No WiFi or smart home connectivity — entirely analog operation, which is the design intent but limits integration with connected kitchens
+• No WiFi or smart home connectivity — entirely analog operation by design; limits integration with connected kitchens

-• Small interior restricts portion size; not suitable for households toasting multiple items simultaneously
+• Small interior restricts portion size; not suitable for toasting multiple items simultaneously

 The Verdict